This is a plain English summary of an original research article

 A Connected Society: A strategy for tackling loneliness - a policy paper setting out the Government’s approach to tackling loneliness in England.

-The English Longitudinal Study of Ageing (ELSA) is funded by the NIHR.
+Funding: The English Longitudinal Study of Ageing (ELSA) is funded by the NIHR.
 This research was supported by the NIHR University College London Hospitals Biomedical Research Centre.